We may earn affiliate commissions for the recommended products. Learn more.

 1Password browser extension

-As for LastPass, the browser extension is pretty simple and includes almost all the features that you can find in the web client and desktop app.
+As for LastPass, the browser extension is pretty simple and includes almost all the features you can find in the web client and desktop app.
 You can add items, access the Security Dashboard, and manage your account.
-However, some users reported that the extension slows down the browser a little bit – fortunately, I did not experience that during testing.
+However, some users reported that the extension slows down the browser a bit – fortunately, I did not experience that during testing.

 Mobile apps